• Login

 Search

-IMPROVING DIGESTION WITH WILD OREGANO OIL (continuation)
+IMPROVING DIGESTION WITH WILD OREGANO OIL

 KEY POINTS:

-• Substantial improvements were shown in the digestive capabilities and overall gut health of chickens fed Origanum minutiflorum.
+• Gut Health Improvement: Substantial improvements in digestive capabilities and overall gut health of chickens fed the oregano essential oil.

 Search